redphx/better-xcloud/README.md

 ---
 - **Kiwi Browser** is the best choice on Android.
 All features work, it means you can get 1080p stream + high quality codec profile (the best possible quality).
-- **Better xCloud** also works on Android TV, but you'll have to sideload the browser APK and need a bluetooth mouse if you want to interact with the Settings.
+- **Better xCloud** also works on Android TV, but you'll have to sideload the browser APK and need a Bluetooth mouse if you want to interact with the Settings.

 ## Stream stats
 ![image](https://github.com/redphx/better-xcloud/assets/96280/dc0f4f36-8a69-4ec1-aadd-cfda2d701991)